Kenny Loggins: Other media

 Loggins appears in the 2013 video game Grand Theft Auto V playing himself as the host of an in-game radio station called Los Santos Rock Radio.
 He also lends the songs "Danger Zone" and "I'm Free (Heaven Helps the Man)" and sings station jingles.
+His song "I'm Alright" appeared in the game's beta files, but was never added to the full release.
+In its Online mode, Danger Zone plays during a setup for a heist.

 In 2014, Loggins appeared as himself in the episode "Baby Shower" of the fifth season of the animated comedy series Archer.
 His song "Danger Zone" had been a recurring joke in the show.
 At the end of the episode and during the credits, Loggins also performs a country version of "Danger Zone" as a duet with the character of Cherlene.
 Loggins stated in a later interview that his in-show nickname 'K-Log' is a complete creation of the show, stating, "It was always a joke.
 That's why it works, because it's so absurd."

 In 2018, Loggins lent his voice to a caricature of himself on the animated comedy series Family Guy, in the episode titled "Veteran Guy".
 He also voiced himself in 2019 in "Yacht Rocky" from season 18 and in 2021 in the episode "80's Guy" from season 20.

 In 2022, the Mall of America overlaid their Log Chute attraction into the "Kenny Loggins Chute" for April Fools Day, with the animatronic Paul Bunyan being redressed as Loggins.

-On October 18, 2025, President Donald Trump posted an AI-generated video to Truth Social of a crown-wearing Trump in a fighter jet emblazoned "KING TRUMP" as he dumps fecal matter over crowds of protestors carrying American flags and signs in what appears to be New York's Times Square as Loggins song "Danger Zone" plays over the video.
-The video was in response to the world-wide No Kings protest that were held that day.
-Kenny Loggins spoke out against his song being used in the video and demanded that it be removed.
-"This is an unauthorized use of my performance of 'Danger Zone.'
-Nobody asked me for my permission, which I would have denied, and I request that my recording on this video is removed immediately.
-I can't imagine why anybody would want their music used or associated with something created with the sole purpose of dividing us.
-Too many people are trying to tear us apart, and we need to find new ways to come together.
-We're all Americans, and we're all patriotic.
-There is no 'us and them' – that's not who we are, nor is it what we should be.
-It's all of us.
-We're in this together, and it is my hope that we can embrace music as a way of celebrating and uniting each and every one of us" Loggins said in a statement.
+In October 2025, Loggins criticized United States President Donald Trump for using his song "Danger Zone" in an AI-generated video posted to Truth Social, stating that the video was "an unauthorized use of my performance of 'Danger Zone'" and "something created with the sole purpose of dividing us".
+Loggins called for the immediate removal of his music from the video.